YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 GDINVALID, Unrecognized Global Directory file format: ffff, expected label: eeee, found: bbbb

 Run Time Error: This indicates that a version of the global directory file ffff does not match with the version expected by YottaDB.
 The file might have been created by an incompatible YottaDB version.
-If the text of eeee or bbbb contain non-graphic characters, YottaDB/GT.M replaces each of them with a period (.).
+If the text of eeee or bbbb contain non-graphic characters, YottaDB replaces each of them with a period (.).

 Action: Compare the labels eeee and bbbb.
-If the global directory was created by an earlier YottaDB/GT.M version, upgrade the file by loading and then saving the file using the GDE of the new YottaDB/GT.M version.
+If the global directory was created by an earlier YottaDB version, upgrade the file by loading and then saving the file using the GDE of the new YottaDB version.

 ------------------
 GDNOTSET